Medical Policy: 02.01.49

 US Food and Drug Administration

-Subcutaneous hormone pellets containing estrogen alone or estrogen combinations (including bioidentical hormone formulations) are considered INVESTIGATIVE for all indications including, but not limited to, symptoms associated with female menopause because there are no FDA-approved formulations of these products.
+Subcutaneous hormone pellets containing estrogen alone or estrogen combinations (including bioidentical hormone formulations) are considered INVESTIGATIVE for all indications including, but not limited to, symptoms associated with geno typical female menopause because there are no FDA-approved formulations of these products.

 The use of Testopel dosage is limited to a maximum number of pellets per injection, based on labeling indications.